 Yaohui (Gloria) Xu, MD, PhD

-Position title: Associate Professor and Director of Micrographic Surgery and Dermatologic Oncology Fellowship
+Position title: Professor and Director of Micrographic Surgery and Dermatologic Oncology Fellowship

 Medical School: Sun Yat-sen University of Medical Sciences, China, 1990-1995

 Graduate School: Pharmacology and Toxicology, Indiana University School of Medicine, IN, 1996-2001